paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 2014—Pub.
 L. 113–126 amended section generally.
 Prior to amendment, section related to annual report on advisory committees created by Director of National Intelligence and Director of the Central Intelligence Agency, contents of report, and inclusion of reasons for ODNI exclusion of advisory committee from Federal Advisory Committee Act.

 #### Definition
-For definition of “congressional intelligence committees” referred to in text, see section 2 of Pub.
+For definition of “congressional intelligence committees” as used in this section, see section 2 of Pub.
 L. 111–259, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3310"></a>